zhan-shi/zhan-shi.github.io/_pages/about.md

 [peer-inequality-wp]:https://www.iza.org/publications/dp/15785/reference-dependent-aspirations-and-peer-effects-in-education

-Beliefs on Children’s Human Capital Accumulation and Mothers at Work (with [Césarine Boinet](https://cesarine-boinet.github.io/), [Jonathan Norris](https://jonathan-norris.github.io/), [Agnese Romiti](https://sites.google.com/view/agneseromiti/home), and [Paul Telemo](https://sites.google.com/view/paultelemo/home)). *Draft available upon request.*
+Beliefs on Children’s Human Capital Accumulation and Mothers at Work (with <a href="https://cesarine-boinet.github.io/" class="no-underline">Césarine Boinet</a>, <a href="https://jonathan-norris.github.io/" class="no-underline">Jonathan Norris</a>, <a href="https://sites.google.com/view/agneseromiti/home" class="no-underline">Agnese Romiti</a>, and <a href="https://sites.google.com/view/paultelemo/home" class="no-underline">Paul Telemo</a>). *Draft available upon request.*

 The One-Child Policy in China and its Intergenerational Effects on Health (with Thi Tham Ta). *Draft available upon request.*<br/>